 Vinyl gloves are the ideal solution, especially when dealing with non-hazardous materials.
 Also, these are latex-free and are not known to cause any skin problems or allergic reactions.

 One thing you need to bear in mind regarding vinyl gloves is that they are not as strong as latex or nitrile.
 If you keep using a single pair for a long time, these become prone to leakage.

 Well, dishwashing gloves come with a lot of benefits, and avoiding the use of dishwashing gloves can result in quite some dangers.
-Therefore, it is better to use dishwashing gloves as a precautionary measure.
+Therefore, it is better to use protection gloves as a precautionary measure.

 Following are some dangers of not using any gloves:

-1. Hot water can damage your skin
+1. Hot water can dry out or even damage your skin

 While exceptionally hot water can burn your skin, a little milder is still able to damage your skin.